 The key to finding a high-quality hair dryer starts with understanding your hair type and drying habits and matching the technology to those needs.
 Typically, what sets the high-quality dryers apart from the rest is an airstream that's evenly heated, which allows you to dry your hair quickly without overheating certain sections and damaging them.
 "High-quality dryers generally incorporate advanced dryer components, heating, and airflow technology to enable this," says hair expert Ming Tran.
 Multiple heat and speed settings can help, as can ionic, ceramic, and tourmaline technology, which serve to customize the drying experience.

-But how can we tell just from the packaging which type of dryer will work best for your hair?
-That's where our experts come in.
+But how can you tell just from the packaging which type of dryer will work best for your hair?
+That's where Tran and other hair experts come in.

 When this powder is heated, cooled, or pressurized, it generates an electrical charge, emitting both negative ions and far-infrared heat, says Coughlin.
 "When used within a dryer (or any other hot tool), the far-infrared heat locks in hair's moisture, while the negative ions seal the cuticle to deliver shiny, frizz-free results," she says.

 But, when you're using other tourmaline hot tools, be sure that they're made with tourmaline technology and not just a tourmaline coating.
 A coating will flake off over time, while the real deal stays effective for longer, meaning it protects your hair for longer, too.